 Eva Greyeyes is a grade 11 student in the IB Diploma Program at Branksome Hall.
 She is Nêhiyaw from Muskeg Lake Cree Nation, and currently lives in Toronto.
 Eva can be seen in an award-winning performance in the 2018 feature film Indian Horse.
 While she pursues her love for the performing arts outside of school, Eva is also a highly motivated student who hopes to make a positive impact on her community and empower other Indigenous teenagers.

-Jesse Thistle is Métis-Cree from Saskatchewan and raised in Toronto.
+Jesse Thistle is Métis-Cree from Saskatchewan and raised in Brampton.
 He is a PhD candidate in history at the York University.
 His doctoral work on Metis road allowance communities has won the Pierre Elliott Trudeau Foundation and Vanier doctoral scholarships, and he is a governor general medalist.
 Jesse is the author of Definition of Indigenous Homelessness in Canada, published through the Canadian Observatory on Homelessness, and his historical research has been published in numerous academic journals, book chapters, and featured on CBC’s Ideas and CBC’s Campus.